gfvalvo/NewEncoder/README.md

 Two interrupt-capable pins are required for each encoder connected.
 Thus, only one encoder can be used with an Arduino Uno for example.

-The encoder's "A" and "B" terminals should be connected to the processor's inputs and its common terminal should be grounded.
+The encoders' "A" and "B" terminals should be connected to the processor's inputs and its common terminal should be grounded.
 The library enables the processor's internal pull-ups, so external ones are not required.
 ## Library Description:
 #### Class NewEncoder
 This provides interfacing to the encoder, interrupt handling, and rotation counting.
 One instance of this class is created for each encoder.